MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-microsoft-entra-health.md

 # What is Microsoft Entra Health?

 Microsoft Entra Health (preview) provides you with the ability to view the health of your Microsoft Entra tenant through a report of service level agreement (SLA) attainment and a set of health metrics you can monitor for key Microsoft Entra ID scenarios.
-In addition to viewing the health metrics, you can now receive alerts when a potential issue or failure condition is detected within the health scenarios.

 Metrics and data are gathered, processed, and converted into meaningful signals displayed in Microsoft Entra Health Scenario Monitoring.
-These signals are fed into our anomaly detection service, which uses machine learning to understand the patterns for your tenant.
-When the anomaly detection service identifies a significant change to that pattern, such as a spike in sign-ins requiring multifactor authentication (MFA), it triggers an alert.

 All the data is provided at the tenant level.
 The scenario monitoring solution is currently in public preview and can be enabled or disabled in the Preview Hub; the SLA Attainment report is available by default.

 ## How to access Microsoft Entra Health